-Abide by applicable laws and regulations relating to working with governments, particularly special requirements associated with government contracts and transactions.
+To abide by applicable laws and regulations relating to working with governments, particularly special requirements associated with government contracts and transactions.

-- ii.
-Require anyone providing goods or services for MicroSave on a government project or contract such as consultants, sales representatives, distributors or suppliers-to agree to comply with the intent of this section of our COBC. - iii.
-Be truthful and accurate when dealing with government officials and agencies. - iv.
-Adopt processes that ensure reports, certifications, statements and proposals are current, accurate and complete and that contract requirements are adequately identified and communicated to the responsible parties. - v.
-Do not make any unauthorised substitutions for contracted goods and services or deviate from contract requirements without the written approval of the authorised government official.
+To require anyone providing goods or services for MSC on a government project or contract - such as consultants, sales representatives, distributors, or suppliers to agree to comply with the intent of this section of our COBC.

+- To be truthful and accurate when dealing with government officials and agencies. - To adopt processes that ensure reports, certifications, statements, and proposals are current, accurate, and complete and that contract requirements are adequately identified and communicated to the responsible parties. - To not make any unauthorized substitutions for contracted goods and services or deviate from contract requirements without the written approval of the authorized government official.